Destination guides and travel tips for celebrating the Year of the Snake

 And buy train tickets early.
 Travelling within China can get extremely busy during this time, as most Chinese people travel to visit relatives and friends, in addition to foreign tourists.
 So be prepared for busy crowds, and buy any train tickets as early as possible.

-Find out more about flying from Manchester Airport to Beijing and our other destinations to celebrate the Year of the Dragon this Chinese New Year.
+Find out more about flying from Manchester Airport to Shanghai, Beijing, and our other destinations to celebrate the Year of the Snake this Chinese New Year.

 Accessible parking, close to every terminal